 As intelligent as it is silly, Nozaki-kun laughs with its characters but never at them, and is always quick to remind us that real people don’t slot neatly into the roles often assigned them in fiction.
 Blending sharp commentary with feel-good comedy, it’s one of those rare beasts that critiques and challenges while also just being a whole lot of fun to watch.
 A start-to-finish delight, we’d recommend this one to just about anyone.

-Content Considerations: Comedic violence; mild sexual innuendo and discussions of physical/romantic relationships.
+Content Warnings: Comedic violence; mild sexual innuendo and discussions of physical/romantic relationships.

 Suggested Age Range: 13 and up